PetyaKatsarova/born2broot_42/README.md

 how to check if i have uninstalled lighttpd
 To check if you have uninstalled Lighttpd on Debian, you can use the following command:

-dpkg -l | grep lighttpd
+lighttpd (pronounced "lighty") is a lightweight web server software optimized for speed-critical environments, offering a balance between performance, security, flexibility, and low resource usage.
+It's been designed specifically to be used in situations where other web servers, such as Apache, might consume too many resources. dpkg -l | grep lighttpd
 This will return information about all installed packages that have the word "lighttpd" in their name.
 If Lighttpd is not installed, the command will return an empty result.
 You can also check the Lighttpd service status using the following command: